Toshiba Laptop Slow and Freezes? Reasons Why and How to Fix It

 Typical symptoms of malware and virus infection include Internet slowdown, computer operation lagging.
 To find out if your Toshiba has such a problem, use BitDefender Antivirus to run a full scan of your laptop system, and then eliminate any potential threats.

 System junks and errors have been notorious for slowing down a PC's performance.
-Not only they cause software malfunction, but they can also take a big portion of your valuable hard disk space.
-When your Toshiba hard drive is getting full, the whole system will run like a snail.
+Not only they cause software malfunction, but they can also eat up a big portion of your hard disk (which is valuable for storing precious photos and data).
+When your Toshiba hard drive is getting full, the whole system can run like a snail.

-Unfortunately detecting and resolving such issues isn't easy.
-It often requires you do a lot of manual checks and diagnosis.
-To save time and energy, I recommend you to try IObit Advanced SystemCare — a powerful tool to fix all problems that are slowing down or freezing your Toshiba.
+Unfortunately, detecting and resolving such issue isn't always easy.
+It often requires you to do a lot of manual checks and diagnosis.
+To save time, you can try IObit Advanced SystemCare — a powerful tool designed to fix all kinds of Windows system problems that could potentially slow down or freeze your Toshiba.
+Alternatively, see this list of best PC speed up tools in 2017.

 Solution 3: boost Toshiba performance with hardware upgrade

-If you have to deal with many heavy programs on your laptop, think about adding more RAM (random-access memory) because it will give your PC more capability to run more programs at once without suffering freezing/hanging issues.
+If you often run many heavy programs on your laptop (e.g. for photo/video editing, 3d-modeling, etc.), think about adding more RAM (random-access memory) because this will give your PC more capability to run additional programs at once.

 If you feel the hard drive is under-performing, considering an upgrade to a new SSD (solid-state drive).
-Experiments have proven that SSDs run much faster and quieter than normal HDDs.
-Also, replacing an aging hard drive reduces the risk of data loss.
+Experiments have proven that SSDs run much faster and are quieter than traditional HDDs.
+Also, replacing an aging hard drive reduces the risk of data loss caused by disk crash.

-Solution 4: know your Toshiba and give up bad using habits
+Solution 4: know your Toshiba and adjust using habits

 Treat your laptop as your business partner, take some time to know its power and ability.
 This way you understand what are the right and wrong things to do.
-For example, if you are about to install a game on it, hold on a second and ask yourself if it's advanced enough to make sure the game would run smoothly.
+For example, if you are about to install a game on it, hold on a second and ask yourself if the machine is powerful enough to ensure a smooth gaming experience.
+As we know, video games often take up lots of system resources while running.

 Without doubt, working on a slow or freezing Toshiba computer can be frustrating.
 New study also reveals that a slow computer is bad for human health.
-When slow PC problems drag on or get worse, the technology becomes a bottleneck that hampers productivity.
-The above four solutions should have given you some clues on correctly handling Toshiba laptop performance issues.
+When slow PC problems persist, technology can become a bottleneck that hampers productivity.
+I hope the above four solutions should have given you some clues on correctly handling Toshiba laptop performance issues.

 Thanks to Tommy for submitting the issue.